gechtech/Group31/README.md

 Open the app in your browser.

 this is the updated python backend based server

+and which has a many feature like a firewall ratlimit and so on

 Paste the URL you want to check.